This content is WordProof timestamped

 Getting pregnant with endometriosis is a step-by-step process.
 The first step towards effective treatment is diagnosing the type of endometriosis, its severity (stage) and any potential comorbidities.

-Endometriosis is a common yet complex gynecological inflammatory disease characterized by the growth of endometrial-like tissue outside the uterus (endometrium).
+Endometriosis is a common yet complex gynaecological inflammatory disease characterised by the growth of endometrial-like tissue outside the uterus (endometrium).
 As a chronic inflammatory disease, it is also found more often in women with other inflammatory diseases (interstitial cystitis, pelvic inflammatory disorder, irritable bowel syndrome).

 Globally endometriosis affects around 190 million women worldwide, impairing quality of life both physically and mentally.
 These women, including some adolescents, are predominantly of reproductive age, of which 30 to 40% will suffer from infertility and or chronic pelvic pain.